-So why not compare the two headlining aircraft head to head and see which come out on top, the Embraer E190-E2 vs Airbus A220.
+So why not compare the two headlining aircraft head to head and see which one comes out on top: the Embraer E190-E2 vs Airbus A220.

 How will we compare these two aircraft?

-As we have done with other articles, we will pretend that we are a airline that is deciding between the two aircraft.
+As we have done with other articles, we will pretend that we are an airline that is deciding between the two options.
 This means we will be looking at what makes economic sense and will generate as much profit as possible, rather than what is simply the best passenger experience, easiest for the crew to fly or just a prestigious brand.

 Additionally, there are multiple variants of each aircraft.
 To keep this fair, we will be examining the following.

 There is a smaller variant of the E2, the E175, however, it would not be fair to compare it with a bigger Airbus plane.
 Additionally, there are rumors of a further stretch of the A220 (dubbed the A220-500) but that places it into 737 competition territory (which you can read all about here)